 • Capacity Analysis: Ensuring enough resources (staff, budget, time) are available to meet project demands.

-• Staff Planning: Assigning the right team members to the right projects based on skills, availability, and project needs.
+• Staff Planning: Assigning the right team members to the right projects based on skills, availability and project needs.

-• Estimating/Budgeting: Forecasting the costs and time needed for upcoming projects.
+• Estimating/Budgeting: Forecasting and tracking the costs and time needed for projects and tasks.

 • What-If Analysis: Scenario planning, allowing decision-makers to see the impact of different variables or changes on projects.